flatsurf/flatsurf/news/cereal.rst

 **Added:**

-* Serialization for all types except the ones that show up in FlowDecomposition
+* Serialization for most basic types, i.e., everything but the FlowDecomposition types